mongodb/genny/README.md

 you've been working on.

-`genny_auto_tasks` automatically runs workloads based on the evergreen environment (variables from `bootstrap.yml` and `runtime.yml`) and an optional AutoRun section in any workload, doing simple key-value matching between them.
+`genny_auto_tasks` automatically runs workloads based on the evergreen environment (variables from `bootstrap.yml` and `runtime.yml` in DSI) and an optional AutoRun section in any workload, doing simple key-value matching between them.
 For example, suppose we have a `test_workload.yml` file in a `workloads/*/` subdirectory, containing the following AutoRun section:

 ```yaml
 AutoRun: